Who are we and what do we do?

 For research ethical issues in the social sciences and the humanities, including law and theology, contact NESH.

-If you have any questions regarding suspected scientific fraud, please contact the The National Commission for the Investigation of Research Misconduct.
+If you have any questions regarding suspected scientific misconduct, please contact the The National Commission for the Investigation of Research Misconduct.
 This commission is a supplement to local committees and an appeal body.
 The main responsibility lies with the research institutions.

 When in doubt about the right addressee, contact firstname.lastname@example.org.